Instructions for authors

 Language of the paper

 The papers (as well as their abstracts and summaries) and review articles are to be submitted in English as official language of the journal.
 In certain circumstances (depending on the topic of the paper and decision of the Editorial Board) the text can be published in Serbian or some of the world languages: French, German, Spanish, Italian, and Russian.
 In these exceptional cases (exclusively permitted by the Editorial Board after author’s request), the summary must be in English.
+However, all the cited works, inside the text and in bibliography, have to be transliterated to Latin script, regardless in what language and script they are originally published (see further in the instructions).

 The authors are responsible for the quality of the language of the paper.
 For that reason the authors who are submitting a paper in the language which is not their mother tongue are asked to have it proofread before submission.
 The papers with poor grammar or poor style will be rejected.